AlecGhost/LSP4SPL/README.md

 Have a look at [this script](https://homepages.thm.de/~hg53/cb-ss20/praktikum/compprakt.pdf), written by Prof. Dr. Michael Jäger, for a specification of the language.

-CS students at THM have to write a compiler as part of the CS1019 class.
-This project aims to help with the development of test programs for this compiler.

 ## Features